Capital City

 In Portugal, individual income tax is applied on an annual basis and follows a progressive rate structure, ranging from 13.25% to 48% as follows:

-In Portugal, people receive old-age pensions when they reach the retirement age of 66 years and four months, applicable to both men and women.
+In Portugal, people receive old-age pensions when they reach the retirement age of 66 years and seven months, applicable to both men and women.
 The pension amount is determined by their social security contributions and earnings history.

 Employers in Portugal must navigate a structured system of payroll taxes, including income tax withholding, social security contributions, and levies such as the Work Compensation Fund.
-The progressive income tax rates (ranging from 14.5% to 48%) and mandatory contributions (11% for employees and 23.75% for employers) are critical for compliance.
+The progressive income tax rates (ranging from 12.5% to 48%) and mandatory contributions (11% for employees and 23.75% for employers) are critical for compliance.
 Adhering to deadlines, such as the 20th of the following month for most submissions, is essential to avoid penalties.

 Leveraging payroll management software can significantly streamline the calculation, payment, and reporting of these taxes, helping employers consolidate payroll data and maintain compliance with Portuguese regulations.

-In Portugal, work permits and visas are essential for employers hiring foreign workers from non-EU/EEA countries.
-The process involves obtaining a job offer, submitting applications, and meeting specific eligibility criteria.
 The key visa types include the Short-Term Work Visa for assignments up to 90 days, the Temporary Residence Visa for Work for stays longer than 90 days, the Highly Qualified Activity (Tech Visa) for skilled professionals, and the EU Blue Card for highly qualified workers.
 Additionally, Portugal offers a Digital Nomad Visa for remote workers.
 Employers must ensure compliance with Portuguese immigration laws and provide the necessary documentation when sponsoring foreign employees.

 The annual leave entitlement in Portugal is 22 days for a full time worker.
 These can include public holidays on top of that or within those days, which would otherwise be unpaid.